nrs-org/novelslop/content/vol_01/chap_04.typ

   Mona could have mistaken the girl’s tear for her sweat, but her reddened eyes up close seemed to be on the verge of bursting into tears.

-  "It’s not my problem, anyway."
+  _"It’s not my problem, anyway."_

   Mona tried to act nonchalant, but deep down she was genuinely curious.
+What could have happened to that girl?

   Mona froze as the silhouette of that girl disappeared into the fog.
 She shifted her gaze to the football team, one of its members seemed to be looking